 NCJFCJ conducted court observations on 9 or our 10 judicial districts in 2014 to develop a baseline upon which to focus hearing quality improvement.
+With the assistance of the CBCC, CIP is working to develop a pilot peer observation project in which dependency judges with the assistance of a mentor judge will observe other court's hearings.
+CIP is currently developing an observation tool.

 APPENDIX A: DEFINITIONS

-Definitions of Evidence:
+Definitions of Evidence